softlab-unimore/disarm/README.md

 python main.py --dataset [NAME_OF_DATASET] --visualize
 ```

 In order to visualize the embeddings, you must have trained a model on the dataset you want to plot.
-During training, the best model is saved in a file called `[NAME_OF_DATASET]_model.pt`.
+After training, the best model is saved in a file called `[NAME_OF_DATASET]_model.pt`.
 The `--visualize` flag forces the program to load the model, calculate the embeddings of the dataset and plot them.